Xeverous/the_website/website/pages/cpp/utility/glossary.md

 [`LLVM`](https://en.wikipedia.org/wiki/LLVM) - low level virtual machine.
 An open-source library for building compilers and related tools.
 Backend of the Clang compiler. https://stackoverflow.com/questions/2354725/what-exactly-is-llvm

 `makefile` - a file with incremental build directives used by GNU make command line program.
 Various IDEs and other tools create makefiles and then call make which calls compiler and linker with appropriate arguments.
 Makefiles can also be used for other incremental command build tasks, for example LaTeX document generation.

+`memoization` - caching (possibly intermediate) function results.
+Useful for operations where multiple subtasks may be identical, as is in some recursive functions - e.g. Fibonacci function can result in identical recursive calls multiple times.

 `MinGW` - Minimalist GNU for Windows. `MinGW-w64` is the most commonly used GCC toolchain port for Windows.
 Builds native Windows 32 and 64 bit executables without MSVC-specific code required such as `WinMain` entry function.